Vacuum-Tube/OSM-TPF2-Importer/doc/Tutorial.md

 ![toolchain](/doc/toolchain.png)

-However, some preperation of the map and terrain is required before the import to ensure the things are placed at the right height.
+However, some preperation of the map and terrain is required before the import to ensure the things are placed at the right position.
 The result of the automated import will not be perfect of course.
-After doing the postprocessing to fix some things manually, you can continue with the replication project with many other things not covered by this tool: train stations, lines, buildings, fields...
+After doing the postprocessing to fix some things manually, you can continue with the reconstruction with many other things not covered by this tool: train stations, lines, buildings, fields...

 # 1. Define Map Size and Location